 Your child's initial visit may result in additional testing to establish or confirm your child's diagnosis.
 For this reason, we ask you to bring your calendar so we can schedule further testing for your child if needed.

-Please check with your insurance plan to make sure your child is permitted to have testing performed here.
+Please check with your insurance plan to make sure your child is permitted to have testing performed at CHOP.
 In some cases, a referral from your insurance company and/or a consultation with a Children's Hospital physician may be necessary.

 After your child's initial visit, you will receive a visit summary form detailing the examination, recommended next steps (such as testing) and instructions for your child's care.